ChristopherRush/Ryanteck/README.md

 The RTK GPIO board allows you to connect the world of physical computing to you desktop PC or laptop.
 The RTK GPIO board emulates the original Raspberry Pi 28-pin GPIO header allowing you to program for the Raspberry Pi on your computer.
 The board is fully compatible with Windows, Mac OS and Linux and supports a range of programming languages such as Python, Java and also use with Scratch.

-The board connects to your computer using a micro USB cable, which also provides power to the board.
+The board connects to your computer using a micro USB cable (not supplied), which also provides power to the board.

 ## RTK Motor Controller